joshteng/Azure-Ethereum-mine/azure/README.md

 ```
 *Just hit 'Yes' or 'Y' every time you are prompted*

-You should set up an account with MinerGate while waiting.
-You will need to use the same email address as your minergate account at step 3

 Again, after `run two` your server should reboot itself.

 ## 3: SSH into your server for the third time and run the following commands